Prospective Undergraduate Students: Fall 2017 Start

 June: Submit final high school and college transcripts

-If you are currently enrolled in high school or at a college or university, you must submit an official copy of your final transcript to Admissions.
+If you are currently enrolled in high school or at a college or university, you must submit official copies of your final transcripts to Admissions.
 Late transcripts can complicate registration, financial aid and payment for your first semester.
 Visit colum.edu/admissions for more information.

 Students living on campus begin receiving roommate and room assignment notifications.
-Students who have signed housing contracts receive information about their roommates and what to bring to campus.
+If you’ve signed a housing contract, you’ll receive information about your roommates and what to bring to campus.
 Visit colum.edu/residencelife for more information.

-All new students are required to attend an orientation, either on campus or online.
-The $250 deposit confirms your attendance.
+All new students are required to attend an orientation session, either on campus or online.
+Your tuition deposit confirms your attendance.
 Visit colum.edu/newstudents for more information.

 August 1: Submit payment

-Students must either pay in full or establish an automated payment plan for any portion of their bill not covered by secured financial aid by August 1.
-Students who register for classes after this date will have seven calendar days to establish payment arrangements.
+You must either pay in full or establish an automated payment plan for any portion of your bill not covered by secured financial aid by August 1.
+If you register for classes after this date, you’ll have seven calendar days to establish payment arrangements.
 Visit colum.edu/paymentplan for more information.

-Students should expect to receive move-in dates when they receive their roommate information in July.
+You’ll receive your move-in date and roommate information in July.
 Visit colum.edu/residencelife for more information.

 September 2: New Student Convocation

 Convocation showcases the talents of our students and alumni.
 The annual event features an assembly with President Kwang-Wu Kim; a student services exposition; and a catered party with live bands, performance art and more.